 For years we told users to design sites for their visitors and not the search engines.
-Today we actually state the opposite.
-Due to Google’s overly obsessive duplicate content filter and its parameters for spam being so close to natural content and template usage, we now believe it is imperative for sites that want to have top search engine rankings, to maintain up-to-date page and navigation structure so they do not fall into Google’s ever-growing supplemental index.
+Today we state the opposite.
+We now believe it is imperative for sites that want to have top search engine rankings, to maintain proper page and navigation and website structure, so they do not get lost in the search results.

-If you do not design and structure your sites for Google, Google will erase you.
-Yahoo and MSN are much friendlier to content repeated in a template while Google seems to fumble and cause webmasters to re-write templates and pages that have repeated content.
+If you do not design and structure your sites for Search Engines, they will erase you.
+Yahoo and Bing tend to be more lenient to thinner content repeated in a template while Google seems to require more elaborate content which means you need to avoid templates and pages that have repeated or similar content.

-Template heavy designers who use sidebars with content and use a template sub-navigation, or section navigation in the body of a site are at great risk.
-What we are discussing here is sites that have pages that do not rank or fall into the supplemental index because they duplicate content in a template or in their navigation.
+Template heavy designers who use sidebars with content and use a template sub-navigation or section navigation in the body of a site are at greater risk.
+What we are discussing here is sites that have pages that do not rank or fall into the supplemental index because they duplicate content in a template or even in their navigation.

 This next part is for one of our readers that asked me about the supplemental index a few weeks ago…

 Another issue is websites using what is termed as “Madlib Spam”.
-Madlib spam is caused by sites that use the same content on numerous pages and then replace a keyword or two in the content but most of the content is exactly the same.
-Usually used on dynamic city portals or city or manufacturer sections of sites.
+Madlib spam is caused by sites that use the same content on numerous pages and then replace, usually dynamically, a keyword or two in the content but most of the content is exactly the same.
+Commonly used on dynamic city portals or regional sections of sites.
 Sometimes we find this is used as “Page Spam” to try and gain the appearance of having a larger website with many pages which is a ranking factor.